indevi0us/misanthro.py/README.md

 ```

 ## Arguments
-- `--url`: Target URL(s)
+- `--url`: target URL(s).
+If multiple, divided by comma (e.g., --url https://test.example.com/login,https://test2.example.com/signup).
-- `--url-file`: File containing a list of target URLs.
+- `--url-file`: file containing a list of target URLs.
-- `--payloads`: File containing payloads for injection.
+- `--payloads`: file containing payloads for injection.
 - `--hate-get`: GET parameters to inject into.
+If multiple, divided by comma (e.g., --hate-get redirect_url,r,username,redirect_uri).
 - `--hate-post`: POST parameters to inject into.
+If multiple, divided by comma (e.g., --hate-post username,password).
 - `--hate-http-header`: HTTP headers to inject into.
+If multiple, divided by comma (e.g., --hate-http-header User-Agent,X-Forwarded-For,Forwarded,Host).
-- `--hate-cookie`: Cookies to inject into.
+- `--hate-cookie`: cookies to inject into.
+If multiple, divided by comma (e.g., --hate-cookie sessionid,userid).
-- `--cookie`: Custom cookies to include in requests.
+- `--cookie`: custom cookies to include in requests (e.g., testing for authenticated targets).
-- `-v`, `-vv`, `--verbose`: Verbose output level.
+- `-v`, `-vv`, `--verbose`: verbose output level (-vv is the higher level of verbosity).

 ## Usage
 Below are some examples demonstrating how to use Misanthro.py to test for blind injection vulnerabilities.